mario34105/WebProgrammingPHP/README.md

 # Future development

 - "follow" feature
+- "post" feature
 - "home" section where you can see the person's posts that you follow
 -  like & comment their post

 # Tools